Advertisement

 Also located by the lighthouse is a sculpture erected in 1997 to commemorate a rescue of the Saint-Malo catamaran that took place.

-Visit La Corbiere Lighthouse
+Planning your visit to La Corbiere Lighthouse

 No Records Found